goshiphq/goship-cms/content/blog/3-best-practices-for-building-a-strong-local-supply-chain.md

 ## Optimize your local supply chain with GoShip

-GoShip.com can help you build a reliable network of regional carriers with our shipping platform.
+GoShip can help you build a reliable network of regional carriers with our shipping platform.
 Compare rates from different freight carriers in your area or across the country.
 [Get a quote](https://www.goship.com/) today!